 From your first project, to your 100th project, Regpack follows a basic life cycle to get new projects live and accepting registrations and payments.
 Anytime you'd like to create a new project, or copy over an existing project, you will go through the above steps.

-To create a new project in your system, follow the steps outlined here to new projects from a template and here to copy a project.
+To create a new project in your system, follow the steps outlined here to create new projects from a template and here to copy a project.
 From there, you can make edits to the project.
 After the 1st project created for your organization, all subsequent projects can be built by you or a Regpack Project Manager.
 You can request PM assistance when creating your new project.
 Once any new project is live, you enjoy continued access to the Regpack Support team for any questions or issues that come up.